Streets of Rage: Music

 The game's soundtrack was acclaimed, with several soundtrack albums being released.
 The soundtracks were composed by Yuzo Koshiro.
 Another musician, Motohiro Kawashima, helped on the second, providing a few tracks, and making almost half of the tracks for the third.
 Three soundtrack CDs were released in all, each of which now sell for high prices at auction and in Japanese markets.

 The soundtracks mainly consist of often experimental chiptune-based electronic dance music, encompassing electronic genres such as electro, house, techno, hardcore, jungle, ambient, breakbeat, gabber, noise, and trance.
 The music was produced using the Yamaha FM-synth sound chips of the Sega Mega Drive / Genesis video game console (YM2612) and NEC PC-88 computer (YM2608), along with Koshiro's own audio programming language "Music Love", a modified version of the PC-88's Music Macro Language (MML).

 The game's soundtracks have received great critical acclaim.
 They are considered ahead of their time by GamesRadar, and as some of the best video game music of all time.
 Streets of Rage 2 (1992) is considered revolutionary particularly for its "blend of swaggering house synths", "dirty" electro-funk and "trancey electronic textures that would feel as comfortable in a nightclub as a video game".
 Streets of Rage 3 is also considered ahead of its time, for its automatically generated randomized sequences, experimental hardcore "fast-beat techno like jungle" sounds, and trance music elements.
 The series' soundtracks have influenced a range of chiptune, electronica, grime and dubstep musicians through to the present day, including artists such as Ikonika, BT, Labrinth, Martyn, Joker, Darkstar, Childish Gambino, and Danger.

 Novella

 A Streets of Rage 2 novella (published together with a Street Fighter II novella) was written by Mat Yeo in 1993.
 It is just 35 pages long, based on the second game in the series, and was given away free with copies of Sega Force magazine in the United Kingdom.

 Upcoming film and television adaptations

-In 2016, a feature film on the series was announced in 2016, subsequently going into turnaround and the rights reverting back to SEGA.
+In 2016, a feature film on the series was announced in 2016, subsequently going into turnaround and the rights reverting back to Sega.

 In November 2022, Lionsgate optioned the rights with Story Kitchen and Escape Artists set to produce.
+In June 2026, Pat Casey and Josh Miller were brought on as writers after Derek Kolstad was brought on to pen the screenplay in 2022, though he will produce the film while Jeymes Samuel helms as director.